Online Backup

 backupQuery.getSingleResult();

-Notice that if the target argument is specified as a java.io.File instance and em represents a client-server connection then the backup file will be downloaded to the client and will be stored on the client machine.
+If you specify the target argument as a java.io.File instance in a client-server connection, the backup file is downloaded and stored on the client machine.

-Alternatively, the backup target could be specified as a String value:
+Alternatively, you can specify the backup target as a String value:

 Query backupQuery = em.createQuery("objectdb backup");